clytaemnestra/talks/fastapi-and-django/books/README.md

 Key components of the application are organized as follows:

-- `books/settings.py`: Django settings configuration.
+- `src/settings.py`: Django settings configuration.
-- `books/wsgi.py`: Standard Django WSGI application file.
+- `src/wsgi.py`: Standard Django WSGI application file.
-- `books/main.py`: FastAPI setup and its integration with Django ORM.
+- `src/main.py`: FastAPI setup and its integration with Django ORM.
-- `books/urls.py`: Configures URLs for Django admin.
+- `src/urls.py`: Configures URLs for Django admin.
-- `books/core/admin.py`: Registers models with the Django admin.
+- `src/admin.py`: Registers models with the Django admin.

-The application adopts a domain-driven design approach:
-- `books/core/migrations`: Contains database migrations for both models.
+- `src/migrations`: Contains database migrations for both models.
-- `books/core`: Hosts the database layer, including models and repository classes.
-- `books/api`: Contains Pydantic schemas, service classes, class dependencies, and API routes.
+- `src/books/`: Everything related to the book module.
+- `src/authors/`: Everything related to the author module.